 Plant Collection and Preparation Fresh leaves of M. charantia were harvested from cultivated fields at the University of Delta, Agbor.
 The leaves were rinsed with distilled water, air-dried at room temperature for four weeks, and pulverized into fine powder using a mechanical blender; the powdered sample was stored in airtight containers until further analysis according the methods of Peter et. al. (2023).

-Extraction Procedures Two solvents-distilled water (aqueous) and absolute ethanol were used for extraction via cold maceration.
+Extraction Procedures Two solvents,distilled water (aqueous) and absolute ethanol, were used for extraction via cold maceration.
 For each method, 50 g of the powdered leaf material was immersed in 300 mL of solvent and left undisturbed for 72 hours with occasional agitation.
 The resulting mixtures were filtered and the extracts concentrated using a rotary evaporator.
-Dried extracts were stored at 4°C (Ogidi et al. 2021; Konyeme, et. al. 2024).
+Dried extracts were stored at 4°C (Ogidi et al. 2021; Konyeme et. al. 2024).

 Phytochemical Screening Both qualitative and quantitative phytochemical analyses were performed using standard procedures decribed by Konyeme et. al. (2022).
 The qualitative test identified the presence of flavonoids, saponins, steroids, alkaloids, phenols, tannins, and other secondary metabolites.
 Quantitative assays were conducted to determine the relative concentrations of dominant phytochemicals using spectrophotometric methods.

 Test organisms sourcing and Antibacterial Assay Clinical isolates of Staphylococcus aureus, Escherichia coli, Pseudomonas aeruginosa, and Klebsiella pneumoniae were obtained from stored cultures at the University of Benin Microbiology Laboratory.
 Isolates were revived, standardized to the 0.5 McFarland turbidity standard, and used for in vitro antimicrobial testing.
-The agar well diffusion method was used to evaluate antibacterial activity at four concentrations (12.5–100 mg/mL) Peter et al., (2023) Ciprofloxacin served as the positive control.
-Minimum Inhibitory Concentration (MIC) and Minimum Bactericidal Concentration (MBC) were determined via broth dilution and sub-culturing techniques, respectively, to assess bacteriostatic and bactericidal effects according to the methods of Mongana et al, (2020).
+The agar well diffusion method was used to evaluate antibacterial activity at four concentrations (12.5–100 mg/mL) (Peter et al., 2023).
+Ciprofloxacin served as the positive control.
+Minimum Inhibitory Concentration (MIC) and Minimum Bactericidal Concentration (MBC) were determined via broth dilution and sub-culturing techniques, respectively, to assess bacteriostatic and bactericidal effects according to the methods of Mongana et al. (2020).

 Results

 The qualitative phytochemical screening results of Momordica charantia leaf extracts are presented in Table 1.
 The phytochemicals analyzed include flavonoids, tannins, cardiac glycosides, saponins, steroids, terpenoids, phenols, phlobatannins, coumarins, alkaloids, and anthraquinones.
-The screening revealed that flavonoids, saponins, and steroids were highly present in the extract.
-On the other hand, tannins, cardiac glycosides, terpenoids, phenols, phlobatannins, coumarins, alkaloids, and anthraquinones were absent in the leaf extract.
+The screening revealed that flavonoids, saponins, and steroids were highly present in the extract whiletannins, cardiac glycosides, terpenoids, phenols, phlobatannins, coumarins, alkaloids, and anthraquinones were absent..

 Table 1: Qualitative Phytochemical Constituents of Momordica charantia Leave Extracts